bblais/bblais.github.io-src/content/articles/religion/Miracles again.md

 > In my opinion this study represents a larger trend that I have discussed before – clinical research going backwards in quality after higher quality studies yield negative results.
 We have seen this with acupuncture – after well-controlled trials were negative, some proponents decided that “pragmatic” (i.e. unblinded) studies were better.
 We see this with homeopathy, where well-controlled studies are negative and then dismissed because treatments were not individualized.

 The one-on-one treatments, when they show an effect, are confounded by the more intense experience, the one-on-one attention, the group pressures, etc...
 You are adding a lot of psychological elements which make it harder to establish causation.

+## Chris Gunderson

+[Chris Gunderson](https://www.youtube.com/watch?v=v0QtFCpFg9I) who was born with an incurable disorder called Chronic Pseudo Obstruction Syndrome, which was cured by prayer

+This one is much like the previous one, but there is no study -- just the stories.
+We don't know the timeline at all or the specifics, or any actual measurements.
+We only have the stories.
+It's here for completeness, even though there isn't much more we can say.

 ---